 - Non-mental health professional who cares for women during the pregnancy and the postnatal period and you are keen to develop your knowledge and skills in perinatal mental health in order to improve the care you provide.
-You may be working as a:

 - Health Visitor or Health Visitor Assistant

-- Social carer or Social worker
+- Social Worker or other Practitioner within Social Care

-- Children’s centre and Early Years Practitioner
+- Children’s Centre or Early Years Practitioner

 There are no specific requirements for the course, and there’s no assumption you’ll have prior knowledge in mental health.

-In week four of your course, you will be invited to attend a live webinar with one of our clinical experts, conducted via Zoom.
-Live webinar dates and times can be found below:
+The course delivers 20 hours of learning, the majority of which you can undertake at a time and pace that suits you.
+In the third or fourth week of your course, you will also be invited to join a live group webinar with one of our clinical experts, conducted via Zoom.

 |Course Start Date||Live Webinar Date|